EtienneCClarke/Express-Boilerplate/README.md

 Boilerplate for an Express.js API that uses JWT (Json Web Tokens) for authorisation and Stripe for payments.

+This project uses `nodemon` for hot reloading during development.

 ## JWT Authentication

 This project uses JWT (Json Web Tokens) for user authentication;